-Whole of Government Accounts Page 10
+Whole of Government Accounts Page 9

-We intend to issue an unqualified Audit Assurance Certificate to the NAO regarding the Whole of Government Accounts submission, made through the submission of the summarisation schedules to the Department of Health and Social Care.
+We intend to issue an unqualified Group Audit Assurance Certificate to the NAO regarding the Whole of Government Accounts submission, made through the submission of the summarisation schedules to the Department of Health and Social Care.
+We have identified some variances above 300k that will be included as part of our Assurance Certificate.